 - 1 tbsp. black sesame seeds

-- Drain the noodles in a colander, shaking off any excess water.
+- Drain the noodles well in a colander.

 - In a large nonstick wok or skillet, heat the sesame oil.

-- Add the garlic, ginger and all of the veggies (except for the scallions) and cook over high heat, stirring occasionally until lightly browned (about 5 minutes).
+- Add the garlic, ginger and all of the veggies (except for the scallions) and cook over med-high heat, stirring occasionally until lightly browned (about 5 minutes).

 - Add the noodles and stir-fry until heated through, about 2 minutes.

-- Add the coconut milk, peanuts, curry powder, salt and pepper and cook until the noodles are evenly coated and the sauce has thickened slightly (2 to 3 minutes).
+- Add the coconut milk, peanuts, curry powder, salt and pepper and cook until the sauce has slightly thickened (2 to 3 minutes).

 - Garnish with cilantro, scallions and sesame seeds.